-The following recipe has been getting raves for a lot of years now, and I'm sure you'll get lots of praise when you bake it, too.
+The following recipe has received rave reviews for many years, and I'm sure you'll get lots of praise when you bake it as well.
 Don't be put off by the long instructions.
 They may look intimidating, but they really aren't.

 I'll walk you through every part of the process.

 Let's face it.
 An outstanding peach cobbler comes down to only two things: great peaches (of course) and a knockout crust.
 Some people will overlook merely "average" peaches if they're topped by an incredible crust.

 Here's how to make the best cobbler crust you ever tasted.
 I've looked all over the Internet and I have never seen a recipe and technique quite like the one I'm about to explain to you.

 - 1 tsp salt